Sanitary Sewer

 Sewer Utility Rates and Charges

 Every year, the Lakewood City Council approves the rates for the city’s sanitary sewer system customers.
 To calculate the bills sent every other month, the city uses water usage data received from your water provider for December and January, usually the lowest usage months of the year.
 The amount of fresh water flowing into your property is equal to the amount of water that flows out through the sanitary sewer system.
-The usage data is then multiplied by the current year’s sewer rate, which for 2024 is $5.71 for every 1,000 gallons.
+The usage data is then multiplied by the current year’s sewer rate, which for 2025 is $5.89 for every 1,000 gallons.
 Check your usage on your current bill.
-The bill also includes a service charge of $8.91.
-The service charge is needed to balance the cost of maintenance to the infrastructure and sewage treatment, an important element in keeping our water and environment safe and healthy.
+The bill also includes a service charge of $10.16 per bimonthly billing.
+These changes to the 2025 sewer rates become effective April 1, 2025, and will appear on bills mailed in May 2025.
+For a single-family home with a winter water usage of 8,000 gallons of water every two months, the rate increase will add $7.01 to the total for a two-month sewer bill.

 Miscellaneous Charges